simonc/gettext_json/README.markdown

     ./script/generate gettext_json

-It will create two files :
+It will create three files :

     public/javascripts/gettext_json.js
     lib/js_parser.rb
+    lib/tasks/gettext_json.rake

 `gettext_json.js` is the GetText micro library for javascript.
 To use gettext_json you have to call this file from your layout.

 `lib/js_parser.rb` is a Javascript gettext parser.
 To use it, require the file inn your rake tasks for gettext.

+`lib/tasks/gettext_json.rake` contains the `makemo:json` rake task.

 For more informations, see [GetText micro library](http://wiki.github.com/simonc/rails_gettext_json/gettext-micro-library) and [Javascript parser](http://wiki.github.com/simonc/rails_gettext_json/javascript-parser) in the wiki.